STOR-i/Changepoints.jl/README.md

 SeedBS_return = @WBS data do_seeded=true
 ```

-We can extract estimated changepoints from both objects based on the strengthened Schwartz Information Criterion (sSIC), using `Kmax` as an upper bound of the number to be returned
+We can extract estimated changepoints from both objects based on the strengthened Schwartz Information Criterion (sSIC), using `Kmax` as an upper bound of the number to be returned:
 ```
 seg_cost_sSIC = sSIC(data)
 WBS_cps = get_WBS_changepoints(seg_cost_sSIC, WBS_return, 5)